Skip to content

 Run same scenario with different models:

-# Same day, same hour
+# Same day

 day = 200